naturalis/nba-docs/api_services_summary.rst

             - JSON
             - JSON
           * - *Details*
-            - | The basic structure of the responses can be viewed in `free text multimedia search examples section`_
+            - | The basic structure of the responses can be viewed in the multimedia :ref:`free text multimedia search examples section` section
-            - | The basic structure of the responses can be viewed in `indexed field multimedia search examples section`_
+            - | The basic structure of the responses can be viewed in the multimedia :ref:`indexed field multimedia search examples section` section

 .. _here: http://api.biodiversitydata.nl/v0/version